Tim Hasselbeck: Professional career

 Hasselbeck was originally signed by the Buffalo Bills as an undrafted free agent in 2001 and he was signed to the Philadelphia Eagles practice squad in 2002 as a free agent.

 In 2003, he was signed by the Washington Redskins, for which he spent two seasons as a backup quarterback.
 He entered the starting lineup in 2003 when then-starter Patrick Ramsey was injured.
 On December 7, 2003, he completed 13 of 19 passes for 154 yards in leading the Redskins to a 20–7 win over the New York Giants.
 He threw two touchdown passes and no interceptions in that game.
 The following week, he had the lowest possible single-game passer rating (0.0) in a 27–0 loss to the Dallas Cowboys.
 Hasselbeck was 6-for-26 (23 percent) for 57 yards with four interceptions.

 In May 2005, the New York Giants signed Hasselbeck to be their backup for quarterback Eli Manning.
 His only game action with the Giants consisted of two kneeldowns.
 On September 1, 2007, he was released by the Giants.

 Hasselbeck was signed by the Arizona Cardinals on October 16, 2007, after having been a television color commentator for their game against the Baltimore Ravens just a few weeks earlier.
 He appeared in one game with the Cardinals.
 He was also previously on the rosters of the Baltimore Ravens and Carolina Panthers without participating in a game.
 Hasselbeck had a 63.6 career passer rating.

-Sport analyst
+Sports analyst

 Hasselbeck was a participant in the first annual "Broadcast Boot Camp" June 18–21, 2007 at NFL Films in Mt.
 Laurel, New Jersey.
 He made his television debut on September 23, 2007, announcing the Arizona Cardinals-Baltimore Ravens game for NFL on Fox.
 He is currently a sports analyst for ESPN, and has been on SportsNet New York and Sirius NFL Radio for a trial period, as well.
 He also works as a fantasy football analyst and co-hosts Fantasy Football Now on ESPN2 and ESPN.com.

+On December 29, 2023, Hasselbeck announced the Gator Bowl where he confirmed it would be his last game broadcasting for ESPN.
+Hasselbeck will be coaching football at The Ensworth School in Nashville, Tennessee.